Oakham School: Lower school

 The current school set-up comprises three distinct "levels" of education.
 The lower school, for children aged 10–13, is also known as "Jerwoods" after the benefactor Old Oakhamian John Jerwood.
-The buildings that comprise it mostly date back to the early 1970s, when the four houses that comprise the area were established, but the main building, now the boys' boarding house, Peterborough House, was the old vicarage, which was bought by the school in 1870.
-The girls' boarding house, Lincoln, is in a round building to the west, while the two day houses, Sargants for boys and Ancaster for girls, are found on different floors of the main eastern building, which also houses all seven classrooms.
+The buildings that comprise it mostly date back to the early 1970s, when the four houses that comprise the area were established, but the main building, now part of the boys' boarding site known as 'Hodges', was the old vicarage, which was bought by the school in 1870.
+The girls' boarding site, formally Lincoln house, is in a round building to the west.
+The four Houses have both day and boarding students, Sargants and Peterborough for boys and Ancaster and Lincoln for girls, are found on different floors of the main eastern building, which also houses all seven classrooms.
 During their time in the lower school, pupils study all of the core subjects (mathematics, English, science, history and geography) as well as French and either German or Spanish, religious education, Latin, Design & Technology and ICT.
 There is also a carousel system of creative and performing arts courses, which include textiles, 2D art and sculpture, and a separate carousel for drama and dance, and pupils take part in a physical education scheme of swimming and general ball skills.

 Middle school

-All pupils study English (language and literature), mathematics, a dual-award science course, RE and a foreign language (French, German or Spanish) to GCSE, as well as at least two of history, geography and French, which is offered as an alternative to a second humanities subject.
-Pupils then choose two subjects from a selection, including a second foreign language, drama and theatre studies, art and design subjects, food studies, sports science and a combined Greek and Latin course.
+All pupils study English (language and literature), mathematics, a dual-award science course, and a foreign language (French, German or Spanish) to GCSE, as well as at least two of history, geography and RP (Religion & Philosophy).
+Pupils then choose two subjects from a selection, including a second foreign language, drama and theatre studies, Textiles, Painting, Sculpture, Design & Technology, sports science and a combined Greek and Latin course.